clastix/kamaji-etcd/docs/snapshot.md

-# Recover from a snapshot
+# Take a snapshot

-This guide provides instructions on how to use the `restore.sh` script to restore a `kamaji-etcd` datastore from a snapshot.
+The `backup.sh` script is designed to create and schedule jobs for backing up a kamaji-etcd cluster.
+The script generates Kubernetes CronJob manifests and applies them to the specified namespace.

 ## Overview
 The script performs the following steps:

-1. Scales down the `etcd` StatefulSet to zero replicas.
-2. Waits for the `etcd` pods to be deleted.
-3. Creates a restore job for each `etcd` member (assumes three members) to restore the data from the snapshot.
+1. Creates a Kubernetes CronJob manifests for each `etcd` member (assumes three members).
-4. Waits for each restore job to complete.
-5. Scales the `etcd` StatefulSet back to three replicas.
+2. Each job takes a snapshot of the `etcd` member and uploads it to a s3-like storage.

-## Requirements
+## Prerequisites

 - Ensure you have `kubectl` installed and configured to interact with the management cluster.
-- The snapshot should be taken previously with the `backup.sh` script.
-It is assumed that the snapshot file is stored on an S3-like storage.
+- It is assumed that the snapshot files will be stored on an S3-like storage.
 - A kubernetes secret called `backup-storage-secret` containing the parameters and credentials to access the storage must be created in the same namespace where `kamaji-etcd` is running.

 ### Creating the Secret